As appropriate to the disability, documentation should include:

 - Credentials of the diagnosing professional(s).
 Information describing the certification, licensure, and/or the professional training of individuals conducting the evaluation should be provided.
 It is important to have the documentation on an official letterhead.

 Requesting Disability Related Services at Florida State University

-Students requesting accommodations and/or auxiliary aids from Office of Accessibility Services (OAS) at Florida State University can submit documentation of their disability and request a meeting to discuss their needs.
+Students requesting accommodations and/or auxiliary aids from the Office of Accessibility Services (OAS) at Florida State University can submit documentation of their disability and request a meeting to discuss their needs.
 Information in the documentation will assist the university in determining adequate, appropriate, and reasonable accommodations.
 In addition to submitting documentation, students seeking services must also request services and participate in the determination of accommodation needs.

 The three major steps to requesting accommodations are:

 - Documentation: In order to fully evaluate requests for accommodations or auxiliary aids, Florida State University requires that the disability documentation includes an evaluation by an appropriate professional.
 The documentation must describe the current impact of the disability.
 A completed OAS application is also a necessary part of a student’s documentation.